ramdevmurali/BBC/README.md

 ## 1. Executive Summary

-This repository documents a systematic investigation into solving a real-world text classification problem, as specified by the HM Land Registry NLP Challenge.
-The project's mandate was not merely to achieve a high accuracy score, but to explore and justify the trade-offs between modern NLP techniques, from rapid, flexible baselining to high-performance, specialized fine-tuning.
+This repository presents a systematic investigation into a real-world text classification problem, as outlined in the HM Land Registry NLP Challenge.
+The project’s objective was not only to achieve high accuracy, but also to critically examine and justify the trade-offs between various modern NLP techniques, ranging from rapid baseline development to specialized fine-tuning.

-The project successfully delivers on all core requirements, culminating in a state-of-the-art model with **~100% accuracy** on the primary classification task.
-This multi-stage approach demonstrates a robust skillset in model selection, rapid prototyping, performance optimization, and professional software engineering practices.
+The approach addresses all core requirements of the challenge, resulting in a model that achieves approximately 100% accuracy on the primary classification task.
+The multi-stage methodology highlights careful model selection, iterative prototyping, performance optimization, and adherence to professional software engineering standards.

 ---